WICG/view-transitions/explainer.md

 ### Nested transition elements

 In the example transition, the content of the header cross-fades from Page-A to Page-B. An even smoother transition could be achieved by also animating the site title and avatar 'chip' independently.
-When a developer offers nested shared elements, the state can be captured in one of the following two modes:

-#### Flat List Mode
-The content of all nested shared elements is removed when generating the image for a shared element so they can be animated as independent images.
-This is similar to removing the content of shared elements from the root image.
+To allow for this, an offered element can contain other offered elements.

+When an element is captured, its painting is 'lifted' from the parent offered element, which may be the root.
+This is similar to how browsers handle composited elements.

+### Retaining hierarchy during a transition

-In addition to the element's image, the browser also caches the element's border-box bounds and a transform positioning the element relative to the viewport so that it overlaps exactly with its quad on the old page.
+By default, offered elements are captured in a flat hierarchy.
+As in all offered elements, including the root, will be laid out as siblings.
+The browser uses cached transforms to position each element so it overlaps exactly with its quad on the old page.

-#### Hierarchy Mode
-In this mode, the hierarchy of shared elements is preserved along with a transform which is relative to its nearest ancestor shared element instead of the viewport.
-When used with the "computed style + content image" mode, this also preserves other hierarchical properties (clip, inherited effects) that a shared element inherits from its ancestor.

-This allows nested shared elements to continue to be positioned and clipped relative to their ancestor shared elements during a transition.
-This is proposed as a separate mode to minimize the scope for 'v1' of the feature.
+The means that, during the transition, scaling one offered element won't impact the rendering of another offered element, even if it was a child of the other element in the old page.

+This also allows elements to visually move between containers in viewport space, even if they were clipped to some parent in old page.

+Alternatively, the developer can make an offered element a 'transition container'.
+Offered elements will be nested within their closest transition container, and the cached transform will position the element within that container rather than the viewport.
+This is similar in spirit to how `position: relative` creates a new 0,0 for absolutely positioned elements.

+'Transition containers' are out of scope for 'v1' of the feature.
 See [issue](https://github.com/WICG/shared-element-transitions/issues/74) for detailed discussion.

 ## Part 2: The preparation